programminghistorian/jekyll/lessons/linux-installation.md

 downloaded it, open it with Ubuntu’s package manager, extract it to your home directory, and follow the installation instructions.
-If you are following along with these instructions and have installed Komodo Edit, open the home folder, go to the `Komodo-Edit-7/bin`{.filename}
-directory, and click on komodo.
-You can also right click on the Komodo icon in your launcher and click “`Lock to Launcher`{.filename}” to have Komodo saved permanently to your launcher bar.
+If you are following along with these instructions and have installed Komodo Edit, open the home folder, go to the `Komodo-Edit-7/bin` directory, and click on komodo.
+You can also right click on the Komodo icon in your launcher and click “`Lock to Launcher`” to have Komodo saved permanently to your launcher bar.

 ### Make a “Run Python” Command in Komodo Edit

-1. In Komodo Edit, click the gear icon under `Toolbox`{.filename} and select `New Command`{.filename}.
+1. In Komodo Edit, click the gear icon under `Toolbox` and select `New Command`.
-2. In the top field type “`Run Python File`{.userinput}“
+2. In the top field type “`Run Python File`“
-3. In the Command field, type: `%(python) %f`{.userinput} Then hit the OK button at the bottom of the Add Command window.
+3. In the Command field, type: `%(python) %f` Then hit the OK button at the bottom of the Add Command window.

 Step 2 – “Hello World” in Python
 --------------------------------